fajrulfx/fajrulfx/README.md

 - 👋 Hi, I’m @fajrulfx
 - 👀 I’m interested in physics, education, and media
-- 🌱 I’m currently working on science communication project and using code sometimes
+- 🌱 I’m currently working on science communication project and sometimes I code
+- 🏫 I have background in physics from Cardiff University, with a research in supernovae modelling

 <!---
 fajrulfx/fajrulfx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.